The Church of the Immaculate Conception and St. Dominic at Stone

 Our parish has a wonderful Catholic history.
 Our bit of the Lord’s vineyard is associated with St Chad (patron of our diocese), the Augustinians of Stone Priory, Dominic Barberi CP, Mother Margaret Hallahan and Bishop Ullathorne, first Bishop of Birmingham.

 The Church of the Immaculate Conception and St Dominic was commissioned by Mother Margaret Hallahan, concurrently with her establishing St Dominic’s Convent.
-The whole was designed as a ‘book of the poor’, depicting the principle truths of faith and also some of the history of the Dominican order.
+The whole was designed as a ‘book of the poor’, depicting the principal truths of faith and also some of the history of the Dominican order.
 The foundation stone was laid in 1853.
 The Church was completed and consecrated in 1863.
 It was to replace the very small Pugin Church which had been founded by Blessed Dominic Barberi in 1842.
 This is to be found in the grounds of the Convent.

 The Church was designed by Charles Hansom, apart from the Sanctuary, which is the work of Gilbert Blount.
 The exterior is Victorian Gothic.
 The interior has undergone several orderings, the latest occurring in 2000.